Piseks-Mods/Enderite/README.md

 Ever wanted a darker toolset?
 Well, you are in luck then.
 This version of Enderite is as dark as the End portal.

-After you reach the End and defeat Ender Dragon you are free to mine the all-new purple Alien Stone witch your (old) best friend Netherite Pickaxe _(other tiers won't work)_.
+After you reach the End and defeat Ender Dragon you are free to mine the all-new purple Alien Stone witch your (old) best friend Netherite Pickaxe.
 Smelt that Stone and you'll get Enderite Shard; 5 Shards with 3 Diamonds and you'll get Enderite Crystal, then you can combine Netherite tool/armour and Crystal in Smithing table to get Enderite stuff.

 ## Other information:
 * You can use this mod in your modpack.